samaea/expensesbotworkshop/README.md

- ### 3. View and modify your bot’s code using App Service Editor
+ ### 3. Explore your bot's code using App Service Editor

+ App Service Editor is an online web-editor where you can view, modify and build your code.
 In the left pane, under Development Tools, click on All App service settings to open the App Service Editor (Preview).

   ![App Service](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/9_allappservice.png)